naturally-intelligent/arcade-game-launcher/README.md

 background = "Game Background.png"
-description = "Here is a text blurb.\nDescription of your game." arguments = "--fullscreen --keyboard"  # optional arguments to pass to your game executable date_added = "15-01-2025"  # optional date when your game was added qr = "QR Image.png"  # optional QR code image that can be displayed by the game
+description = "Here is a text blurb.\nDescription of your game." arguments = "--fullscreen --keyboard"  # optional arguments to pass to your game executable date_added = "DD-MM-YYYY"  # optional date when your game was added qr = "QR Image.png"  # optional QR code image that can be displayed by the game

 [SETTINGS]